mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

-The technical steps to build and run vRouter Forwarder manually are covered in details here since usually this process is completed automatically using some installation scripts, which are not used because this installation is claimed to be minimal.
+The technical steps to build and run vRouter Forwarder manually are covered in details here since usually this process is completed automatically using some installation scripts, which are not used because this tutorial is claimed as minimal.

 1. Install gcc compiler and other tools in order to compile and install vRouter Forwarder in the host OS: